oracle-community/.github/profile/README.md

 Join Oracle's developer community to work on new exciting projects, build great applications and meet other community members.

+Please note that repositories in this organization are created and maintained by community members, rather than Oracle.

 ## Get Started

 [Learn about open source at Oracle](https://developer.oracle.com/open-source/)